cdeccio/byu-cs460-f2024/03-hw-link-layer/README.md

     s1$ sudo ovs-appctl fdb/show s2
     ```

-    What entries are now in the tables?
+    For which hosts are there entries in `s1`'s switch table?

+ 10. For which hosts are there entries in `s2`'s switch table?

- 10. Go back to the terminal from which you started the network.
+ 11. Go back to the terminal from which you started the network.
 It should say:
      `Ctrl-c to quit`.
 Now enter `Ctrl`-`c`.
 Then re-start the network with
      the following: